 The upcoming Indian festivals in May are listed here.

-Thrissur Pooram is one of the biggest and most colorful temple festivals celebrated in Kerala state in South India.
+Thrissur Pooram is one of the biggest and most colourful temple festivals celebrated in Kerala state in South India.
 The festival is celebrated in the Vadakkumnathan temple in the Thrissur district.

 The festival is famous for its unique decorated elephant procession (Kudamattom), which involves the participation of elephants from various temples across Kerala.

-Apart from this splendid procession, other attractions of the Thrissur Pooram festival include a spectacular display of colorful fireworks, parasol exchanges, an umbrella showing competition, and drum concerts.
+Apart from this splendid procession, other attractions of the Thrissur Pooram festival include a spectacular display of colourful fireworks, parasol exchanges, an umbrella showing competition, and drum concerts.
 Lasting for 36 hours, the festival draws the largest crowds in Kerala, fascinating locals and tourists in the region.
-If you are passionate to see a glimpse of South Indian festivals and culture, this is the best time to visit Kerala
+If you are passionate about seeing a glimpse of South Indian festivals and culture, this is the best time to visit Kerala

 World Laughter Day

-World Laughter Day is celebrated to highlight the importance of happiness in our life and behavior.
+World Laughter Day is celebrated to highlight the importance of happiness in our lives and behaviour.
 Laughter is considered the best medicine in medical science.
 The main purpose of World Laughter Day is To bring a smile to every face.